Skip to main content

 We recommend a breaking strength of 10x the weight of the person (or people) being suspended in the final configuration of any main support line.
 If the rope top will be climbing on/hanging from the rope bottom, the above calculation should instead use the combined weight of rigger and bottom.

 We recommend against practices like slack drops onto the lift line in full suspension, as these impose shock loads which greatly increase the force on the rope and the rope bottom.
-For similar reasons, we also recommend against drop-lifts, particularly when using natural fiber rope, as drop lifts can severely damage the rope and is a common contributing factor to up-ling breaks.
+For similar reasons, we also recommend against drop-lifts, particularly when using natural fiber rope, as drop lifts can severely damage the rope and is a common contributing factor to up-line breaks.

 We recommend avoiding a single point of failure in your main support lines.